WVLT-TV: Construction of channel 26

 Harold H. Thoms and J. Horton Doughton, doing business as Television Services of Knoxville, applied with the Federal Communications Commission (FCC) on August 25, 1952, to build a new television station on Knoxville's channel 26; the application for a construction permit was granted on March 25, 1953, after W. R. Tuley—who had filed a competing bid for the channel—merged his application with the Thoms-Doughton group.
 The partners were out-of-town businessmen.
 Tuley, who took an 80 percent controlling interest in the station, had oil interests in Evansville, Indiana.
 Thoms owned WISE radio in Asheville, North Carolina, and Doughton was his partner in several other North Carolina television ventures.
 A site on Sharp's Ridge previously used by radio station WROL's shuttered FM operation was secured for use by the new channel 26.

-WROL and competing channel 6 applicant WKGN merged their bids in July, and the race was suddenly on to be first to air in Knoxville.
+WROL and competing channel 6 applicant WKGN merged their bids in July, and the race was suddenly on to be first to air in Knoxville and East Tennessee.
 Channel 26 took the call letters WTSK-TV, after its ownership group, and secured a primary network affiliation with CBS and secondary affiliations with the DuMont Television Network, and ABC.
 The first test pattern went out on the night of October 1, the same evening that WROL-TV (channel 6, now WATE-TV) started up; the station also aired a film that night, though after channel 6's first broadcast.
 Regular programming started on October 18, and WTSK was able to claim that it produced the first live television program in the city, as WROL-TV started with entirely filmed fare.

 In 1954, Television Services of Knoxville sold the station to another Evansville–based concern, South Central Broadcasting; Tuley cited the need to devote time to his other business ventures in the Midwest as a factor in selling.
 Additionally, Television Services of Knoxville had been struggling financially, to the point that Tuley, Thoms, and Doughton had seriously considered shutting channel 26 down.
 South Central announced in September 1955 that it would seek approval to raise the station's effective radiated power from 21,900 to 314,000 watts and expand its transmitter facility; coinciding with the change, it also announced a new call sign, WTVK (for "Television Knoxville").
 The call sign change took effect December 12, though it was not until early 1956 that the power boost took effect because of delays with a key part.